op-de-kop/op-de-kop/src/en-US/index.md

 More information about the handstand trainings ca be found [here](faq)

 Holders of the Upas and students get a 25% discount.

-## May - July 2022 course

-From May through July there's a course of 9 lessons.
-First lesson: May 11th, last lesson: July 6th.

-- Class: 20:00 - 21:30
-- Open training: 21.30 - 22:30

-During the lessons, the group is split into two skill levels.
-This way all participant can train on their own level.

-**Costs**: € 99, holders of the Upas and students get a 25% discount.

-**Class presentation**

-Because acrobatics is not only a great joy to practice.
-Its also joyfull to watch.
-That is why we would like to show our skills in a presentation

-On Thursday, june 30th we have a show.
-The participants make a presentation with a series of short acts.

-The location will be announced soon.

-## Location

-Amsterdamsestraatweg 3 Utrecht